 What to See and Do in and around St. John

-Within an hour of arriving at Estate Lindholm we were on our way to Honeymoon Beach.
-Spending our first late afternoon at the beach made the journey totally worth it.
+Within an hour of arriving at Estate Lindholm, we were on our way to Honeymoon Beach.
+Spending our first late afternoon at the beach made the journey worth it.
 Honeymoon Beach one of the closest to our hotel, was nearly empty while we were there.
-Having unspoilt beauty nearly all to yourself is the best part.
+Having unspoiled beauty nearly all to yourself is the best part.
 This was also my chance to test out my new GoPro Hero Session.

 The following day at the recommendation of Gordon, the Estate Lindholm manager we set off to another beach a little further along the coast.
 Another benefit to staying at Estate Lindholm is learning about some of the lesser known beautiful beaches of the island.
 We spent much of the afternoon at Hawksnest Beach.
 St. John offers many stunning beaches such as Hawksnest, Trunk Bay, and Cinnamon Beaches, but those tend to be crowded, even in the low season.

 Travel around the island is made possible by the ubiquitous shared taxis, which are pick-up trucks with benches on the back.
 We stood along the road and never waited long for a taxi to stop by and pick us up.